TahaGorme/slashy/README.md

 		"dig",
 		"trivia",
-		"search", //recommended to remove the search command to prevent death "crime" //recommended to remove the crime command to prevent death ],
+		"search", //recommended to remove the search command to prevent death "crime", //recommended to remove the crime command to prevent death "stream"
+	],
   	"searchLocations":[
 		"dog",